amirhosein13/41Acodeforces/README.md

-this is answer 41A codeforces
+the answer is 41A codeforces